Skyscraper (2018 film): Critical reception

 Alonso Duralde of TheWrap called the film a "satisfying summer thriller," while acknowledging the familiar plot, and writing, "Skyscraper doesn't change the action-movie game the way Die Hard did, but it's a solidly entertaining summer diversion best enjoyed on the biggest theater — or even better, drive-in — screen you can find."
 Variety's Peter Debruge was more critical of the story but praised Johnson, saying, "This is escapism, pure and simple, and though the structure is rickety, by enlisting Johnson, Thurber ensures that his Skyscraper is built on solid Rock."

 Writing for Entertainment Weekly, Chris Nashawaty found the film to be a weak clone of Die Hard, giving it a "C−" rating and stating: "It's all passively watchable, but the main problem is that writer-director Rawson Marshall Thurber (Central Intelligence) hasn't come up with a villain nearly as memorable as Alan Rickman's Hans Gruber.
 I know that comparison may seem unfair, but when you're ripping off Die Hard this shamelessly, it's kind of not."

 Accolades

+Skyscraper won Best Summer Blockbuster Poster at the 2018 Golden Trailer Awards.
+At the 45th Saturn Awards, the film was nominated for Best Action or Adventure Film.
+Johnson received both nominations for Favorite Movie Actor and Favorite Butt-Kicker at the 2019 Kids' Choice Awards.